lucabritten/f1-insight-tool/README.md

-# F1 Insight CLI Tool
+# F1 Insight CLI Tool🏎️
 CLI-Tool to get information about F1 drivers, events and its correlated data.

 ## Peqrequisites